-- If a disciplinary meeting is to be held, inform the employee in writing with enough information about the allegation so that they can defend themselves.
+If a disciplinary meeting is to be held, inform the employee in writing with enough information about the allegation so that they can defend themselves.
 It is important that the employer sets out all the allegations that are being made in as much detail as possible.
-In the recent case of KvL, a failure to specify the fact that a teacher's conduct might cause reputational damage to the school was not set out in the allegations and the dismissal was held to be unfair when his employment was terminated for that reason. - If it is possible that the employee may be dismissed, it needs to be stated in the letter, and - include copies of any written evidence, including statements, and - notify the employee of time, date and venue, and - advise the employee of their right to be accompanied (see below).
+In the recent case of $\underline{K \ v \ L}$ , the employer failed to state in the allegation letter that a teacher's conduct might cause reputational damage to the school and the dismissal was held to be unfair when his employment was terminated for that reason.

+- If it is possible that the employee may be dismissed, it needs to be stated in the letter. - The employer must - o include copies of any written evidence, including statements, and - o notify the employee of time, date and venue, and - o advise the employee of their right to be accompanied (see below).